microsoft/MIDI/docs/developer-docs/consuming-midi-api.md

 C:\demos\cppwinrt>
 ```
 The minimum SDK to build against is `10.0.20348.0`, to support Windows 10.
-If you get a ["Mismatched C++/WinRT headers" message](https://github.com/microsoft/cppwinrt/pull/683), you can change the version in the command line to be the version of the SDK you downloaded.
-Typically, that is not necessary as long as you use the version of cppwinrt.exe from the same SDK root location where you reference the SDK headers from.
+If you get a ["Mismatched C++/WinRT headers" message](https://github.com/microsoft/cppwinrt/pull/683), double-check that you are using the `cppwinrt.exe` from the nuget package and you have the latest SDK installed.

 ### Using the Projection

 Once you have the header file referenced, you can use the same sample code used in the C++/WinRT examples.
 Note that the generated projection header takes care of referencing dependencies from the generated files and from the SDK.
 You will need to ensure that referenced tree of files is part of your build process by having the correct include path for the generated files and the SDK headers. **NOTE: don't use my example below.
 That is subject to change.
-Use what is actually generated.**
+Use what is actually generated by the version of cppwinrt.exe from the NuGet package.**

 ```cpp
 // WARNING: Please don't edit this file.
 It was generated by C++/WinRT v2.0.220110.5